OsmanTolo/A-A-Agro-Farm-Ltd-Website/README.md

 This website currently uses placeholder text and images throughout its sections (e.g., contact details, product descriptions, gallery images, map).

-**Action Required:**

-- **Replace all placeholder content** with actual information, high-quality images, and accurate details relevant to A&A Agro Farm Limited before final deployment.
-- Image placeholders are sourced from `https://placehold.co/`.
-Update `src` and `alt` attributes.
-- Text placeholders are generally enclosed in `[...]` or are generic descriptions.

 ## Deployment

 The production build of this website (generated in the `dist` folder via `npm run build`) consists of static files and can be deployed to various hosting platforms.